Contact Us Today (424) 372-3112

 What are the Legal Penalties?

-If convicted of theft by false pretenses under penal Code Section 532, the penalties will always depend on the total value of the property or money that was taken.
+If convicted of theft by false pretenses under Penal Code Section 532, the penalties will always depend on the total value of the property or money that was taken.
 For example, if the total value was less than $950, it's a misdemeanor petty theft, which carries a penalty of up to 6 months in county jail and a fine up to $1,000.

 If the value exceeded $950, you could face grand theft charges, which is known as a “wobbler,” meaning the case could be filed as either a misdemeanor or felony crime.
 If you are convicted, the penalties include up to 3 years in a California state prison.